 Beautiful flowers will always be in style, but if you're looking for wedding arrangements that are more unusual and unexpected, consider going green.
-Using all greenery in your wedding decorations is a seriously cool and trendy alternative to fresh flowers.
-Plus, brides on a budget should take note: greenery and colorful foliage leaves will always be much more affordable than fresh flowers.
-So if you're looking to save on your wedding decorations, going heavy on the greenery is a major cost-savings move.
+Using a bunch of greenery in your wedding decorations is a seriously cool and trendy alternative to fresh flowers.

-If you're concerned that foliage will just blend into the backdrop, rest assured: A verdant, all-greenery bouquet is guaranteed to turn guests' heads and have a major impact.
-Not to mention the fact that the deep, emerald-green hues will beautifully pop against a crisp white wedding dress.
+If you're concerned that foliage will just blend into the backdrop, rest assured: A verdant, greenery bouquet is guaranteed to turn guests' heads and have a major impact.
+Not to mention the fact that green hues will pop beautifully against a crisp white wedding dress.

-To get you inspired, we've rounded up some of the prettiest all-greenery bridal bouquets we could find.
+To get you inspired, we've rounded up 16 of the prettiest greenery bridal bouquets we could find.

 Organic and Boho

-Even more proof that all-greenery can be gorgeous: This bouquet features succulents as well as many plucked-from-the-forest-floor like sword ferns and fiddlehead ferns.
+Even more proof that all green can be gorgeous: This bouquet features succulents as well as many plucked-from-the-forest-floor plants like sword ferns and fiddlehead ferns.

 With bold ferns and other wispy additions of greenery, this bouquet makes a statement.
 We love the way greenery creates the bulk of this beauty, with just a few blooms dotted in between and a touch of dried purple thistle.